Swiss Business Etiquette (19+ Secrets to succeed)21 min read

 This can be difficult because you are usually looking at the Swiss business partner’s face rather than at their eyes.

-You may also like: RAM Golf Clubs Review (Honest & Unbiased for 2024)
+You may also like: Callaway Edge Golf Clubs Set (Unbiased Review for 2024)

 However, it is important to keep eye contact with them as long as you are speaking.
 It will make them feel like they matter to you and reinforce the feeling that you are meeting them for business.